xerneas02/RlGym/README.md

 If you want to launch a training you should first check **Constante.py** the useful constants are **GAME_SPEED** set to 1 for real-time and 100 for accelerated time, and **NUM_INSTANCE** which dictates the number of instances that will run simultaneously.
 To launch the training run **RlGym.py**.

+## Log

+During training, ZZeer generates log files to track the progress of the simulation and provide insights into the bot's performance.

+### Tensorboard Logs

+Tensorboard log files are generated during training and stored in the `logs` folder.
+These logs are organized into folders named `PPO_...`, corresponding to the specific training session.
+Tensorboard logs provide visualizations and metrics for monitoring the training process, including rewards, policy loss, value loss, and more.

+### Reward Log

+Every approximately 100,000 steps, the `log_rew.txt` file records the total amount of each reward gained by the bot during that period.
+This log provides a detailed breakdown of the rewards accumulated by the bot, helping to analyze its behavior and performance over time.

+### Error Log

+The `log_error.txt` file indicates if there was a crash during the training process.
+If a crash occurs, this log file will contain the crash message, enabling developers to diagnose and address any issues that may have occurred.

+### Bot Restart Log

+The `log.txt` file records each time the bot restarts during training.
+Bot restarts may occur if the bot fails to make significant progress over time or if the simulation finishes.
+This log provides information on the total number of steps performed by the bot, giving insights into its training progress and performance.

 ## Reward

 All reward classes need to implement at least the methods **get_reward** and **get_final_reward**.
 The **get_reward** method is called at each step to get the reward of the bot and the **get_final_reward** method is called once at the end of the episode.